Pet Friendly Housing

 There are several groups in our area that offer assistance to families who are unable to provide food for their pets.
 The programs are listed below with links to their webpage about their services:

 Euthanizing Your Pet

 Deciding when to euthanize your pet is one of the most difficult decisions a pet owner makes.
 The Ohio State University has a wonderful document called "How Do I Know When it's Time" to help pet owners with end-of-life decisions.
-This document also includes a quality of life scale for owners to use to determine if their pet is still having a good quality of life or are they beginning to have a poorer quality of life.
-This also goes into the decision making process.
+This document also includes a quality-of-life scale for owners to use to determine if their pet is still having a good quality of life or if they are beginning to have a poorer quality of life.
+This also goes into the decision-making process.

 After euthanizing your pet, if you would like to have your pet individually euthanized and their ashes returned, these are two of the local crematory services.
 You can contact them directly for more information.

 Finally, the cost of euthanasia should not be a barrier to ending your pet's suffering.
 The Wake County Animal Center does offer no-cost, owner-requested euthanasia.
 For more information, please contact us directly at 919- 212-7387.